-In the excerpt above the speaker explicitly denies his fatherhood of the addressee after she accuses him of rape.
-The speaker (Brother Cyril) labels the other (Ama - a rape victim of Brother Cyril) a liar the moment she resists his verbal assault by telling her mother that he had been raping her.
-It is convenient for him to do this because he realises the powerlessness of the victim and her mother.
+In the second sentence the speaker explicitly denies his fatherhood of the addressee after she accused him of rape.
+The speaker (Brother Cyril) labels the other (Ama - a rape victim of Brother Cyril) a liar the moment she resisted his verbal assault by telling her mother that he had been raping her.
+It is convenient for him to do this because he realizes the powerlessness of the victim and her mother.
 His denial of the act and intimidation of the victim are presented in a style that makes appeals to the reader's emotions.